workmajj/slushbox/README.md

 Running on OS X 10.7 Lion
 -------------------------

 Slushbox relies on the [MacFSEvents](http://pypi.python.org/pypi/MacFSEvents) library, which will be installed automatically if you use ```pip```.
-Parts of MacFSEvents are written in C and will not compile under Lion's new defaults.
-If you want to install Slushbox on Lion, first tell OS X to use ```gcc``` instead of ```llvm-gcc``` (which is the new default):
+Parts of MacFSEvents are written in C and will not compile under XCode 4.2.
+If you want to install Slushbox on Lion, first tell OS X to use ```gcc``` instead of ```llvm-gcc``` (which is the new default on XCode 4.2):

-    $ CC=/usr/bin/gcc-4.1
+    $ CC=/usr/bin/gcc-4.2

 This will ensure that MacFSEvents compiles correctly when Slushbox installs it.

-(Installing Xcode first will also solve this problem.)
+If you don't have the gcc-4.2 binary on your system, you can get it by installing [Xcode 4.1](https://developer.apple.com/downloads/download.action?path=Developer_Tools/xcode_4.1_for_lion/xcode_4.1_for_lion.dmg) or by using [osx-gcc-installer](https://github.com/kennethreitz/osx-gcc-installer).

 Testing & Usage
 ---------------